gbif/ipt/howToPublish.md

 Data publishers are strongly encouraged to share their data using the richest appropriate data class.
 This maximizes the usefulness of the data for users.

 ## Instructions
 To publish your data, follow the steps below.
 If you would like to register your dataset with GBIF and make it globally discoverable via http://www.gbif.org, please ensure your organisation is registered with GBIF by completing [this online questionnaire](http://www.gbif.org/publishing-data/how-to-publish#/intro).
-The registration process can take days, so in parallel you should work to publish your data:
+The registration process can take days, so in parallel you can proceed to publish your data:

 1. Determine the class of biodiversity data you have: [[Resource metadata|resourceMetadata]], [[Checklist Data|checklistData]], [[Occurrence Data|occurrenceData]], [[Sample Event Data|sampleEventData]]
 3. Transform your data into a table structure, using Darwin Core (DwC) terms as column names